Dotneteer/spectnetide/Documentation/Scripting/SpectrumMemoryContents.md

 # SpectrumMemoryContents class

-This class provides access to the addressable 64KBytes memory contents of the Spectrum virtual.
+This class provides access to the addressable 64KBytes memory contents of the Spectrum virtual machine.
 An instance of the class allows reading and writeng the memory.

 __Namespace__: `Spect.Net.SpectrumEmu.Scripting`